Frequently Asked Questions

 4. What is the youngest age a child must be in order to register?

-Players must be 4 years old by July 31 to qualify for the U6 group.
-If a player turns 6 by July 31, they would play in the U8 group.
+Players must be 4 years old to qualify for the U6 group.

-5. Which age division should I register my child for?
+5. Which Fall 2016 age division should I register my child for?

 6. What equipment does my child need?